Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

     return capacity_score
 ```

 *Note:* This provides a **theoretical operationalization**—we know *what* to measure.
 Developing and validating practical estimators at scale remains future work (Sec.
 11.4).
-The key advance is that the universal manifold hypothesis (empirically supported by Jha et al., 2025) transforms capacity estimation from an abstract information-theoretic quantity to a **geometric measurement problem**.
+The key advance is that the universal manifold hypothesis (empirically supported; Jha et al., 2025) transforms capacity estimation from an abstract information-theoretic quantity to a **geometric measurement problem**.

 Addresses: Capacity violation (Sec.
 3); secondarily reduces geometric distortion (Sec.
 8.4) by refusing generation when fidelity is low.